Fytch/ProgramOptions.hxx/README.md

         .callback( [ & ]{ std::cout << parser << '\n'; } );
                                 // callbacks get invoked when the option occurs

-    parser[ "" ]                // the unnamed parameter is used for direct arguments, i.e. gcc a.c b.c
+    parser[ "" ]                // the unnamed parameter is used for non-option arguments, i.e. gcc a.c b.c
         // .type( po::string )  // redundant; default for the unnamed parameter
         // .multi()             // redundant; default for the unnamed parameter .callback( [ & ]( std::string const& x ){ std::cout << "processed \'" << x << "\' successfully!\n"; } );